igajaneabdellah/Password-Manager/README.md

 Building  a secure password manager using Tkinter

 The app includes both password generator and a password manager.
 The choice of making it a desktop-only app is for security mesures.
-Thats why Tkinter was used in the project.
+That's why Tkinter was used in the project.